Duchy of Prussia: Establishment

 On 1 March 1526, Albert married Princess Dorothea, daughter of King Frederick I of Denmark, thereby establishing political ties between Lutheranism and Scandinavia.
 Albert was greatly aided by his elder brother George, Margrave of Brandenburg-Ansbach, who had earlier established the Protestant religion in his territories of Franconia and Upper Silesia.
 Albert also found himself reliant on support from his uncle Sigismund I of Poland, as the Holy Roman Empire, and the Roman Catholic Church, had banned him for his Protestantism.

 The Teutonic Order had only superficially carried out its mission to Christianize the native rural population and erected few churches within the state's territory.
 There was little longing for Roman Catholicism.
 Baltic Old Prussians and Prussian Lithuanian peasants continued to practice pagan customs in some areas, for example, adhering to beliefs in Perkūnas (Perkunos), symbolized by the goat buck, Potrimpo, and Pikullos (Patollu) while "consuming the roasted flesh of a goat".
 Bishop George of Polentz had forbidden the widespread forms of pagan worship in 1524 and repeated the ban in 1540.

-On 18 January 1524 Bishop George had ordered the use of native languages at baptisms, which improved the acceptance of baptism by the peasants.
+On 18 January 1524, Bishop George had ordered the use of native languages at baptisms, which improved the acceptance of baptism by the peasants.
 There was little active resistance to the new Protestant religion.
-The Teutonic Knights having brought Catholicism made the transition to Protestantism easier.
+The Teutonic Knights, having brought Catholicism, made the transition to Protestantism easier.

 The Church Order of 1525 provided for visitations of the parishioners and pastors, which were first carried out by Bishop George in 1538.
-Because Ducal Prussia was ostensibly a Lutheran land, authorities traveled throughout the duchy ensuring that Lutheran teachings were being followed and imposing penalties on pagans and dissidents.
+Because Ducal Prussia was ostensibly a Lutheran land, authorities travelled throughout the duchy ensuring that Lutheran teachings were being followed and imposing penalties on pagans and dissidents.
 The rural population of native descent was thoroughly Christianised only starting with the Reformation in Prussia.

 A peasant rebellion broke out in Sambia in 1525.
-The combination of taxation by the nobility, the contentions of the Protestant Reformation, and the abrupt secularization of the Teutonic Order's remaining Prussian lands exacerbated peasant unrest.
-The relatively well-to-do rebel leaders, including a miller from Kaimen and an innkeeper from Schaaken in Prussia, were supported by sympathizers in Königsberg.
+The combination of taxation by the nobility, the contentions of the Protestant Reformation, and the abrupt secularisation of the Teutonic Order's remaining Prussian lands exacerbated peasant unrest.
+The relatively well-to-do rebel leaders, including a miller from Kaimen and an innkeeper from Schaaken in Prussia, were supported by sympathisers in Königsberg.
 The rebels demanded the elimination of newer taxes by the nobility, and a return to an older tax of two marks per hide (a measure of land of approximately forty acres).